CathalButler/openwrt-telegram-notifier/README.md

 ````

-The next step is to create a new group on Telegram and invite the newly created bot to it, in my case I called the group
+The next step is to create a new group on Telegram and invite the newly created bot to it.
+In my case, I called the group "Slate Notification".
-"Slate Notification".
-Once you have the bot added to the group chat you can gather updates for the both using the `getUpdate` method.
+Once you have the bot added to the group chat, you can gather updates for both using the getUpdate method.
 ```shell
 curl https://api.telegram.org/bot$APIKEY/getUpdates| jq
 ```